spikeyrock/erc-20-token/README.md

 To upgrade the contract implementation:

-1. Make changes to the XXX.sol contract
+1. Make changes to the TTN.sol contract
 2. Update your `.env` file with the proxy address
 3. Run the upgrade script: